knehme/ece5831-2024-final-project/README.md

 # ece5831-2024-final-project

 The following project is a neural network that estimates State of Charge of a battery and incorporates Long Short Term Memory layers to process the drive cycle data. to run script, provide datapath up until:'/LG_HG2_Original_Dataset_McMasterUniversity_Jan_2020/' in the Lg_data_processing class to begin running script when initializing the class.
-Make sure Tensorflow, Matplotlib, and numpy are libraries are installed
+Make sure Tensorflow, Matplotlib, and numpy libraries are installed

 Presentation video link: